cnorthwood/virtualbarcamp/README.md

 Access the Django admin pages, go into users, and untick the "active" checkbox.
 They will no longer be able to log in, and will not be able to sign up again with the same account.

-TODO: Also remove them from the Discord server if this is done.
+They should also be booted from the Discord server if they have joined it.

 #### Removing cards from the grid